Real Talk: You Need More Than Optimism to be An African Returnee

 But what about the positives – don’t they exist?
 The delicious food, breathtaking landscapes, feet thumping music, creativity, and smiles?
 How about the entrepreneurial people coming up with creative solutions and businesses, the policies that sound so great?
 What of the beautiful photos on Instagram that depict the ‘Africa they never show you?
 And let’s not forget the economic indices which clearly put your country on a growth trajectory and maybe even ahead of the very Diasporan country you’re thinking of leaving?
 What about that?
 As one who has spent over a decade documenting some of Ghana’s positive narratives, and helping equip Africans with digital skills to share their inspiring stories and groundbreaking ideas, I can assure you that the positives certainly exist.
 More importantly, there’s a resilience unparalleled in African countries like Ghana, where people persist and strive despite the many odds and systemic inefficiencies.
 Every day, millions of Ghanaians and Africans create magic from next to nothing.
 That, more than anything else, makes me hopeful for Africa’s future: we don’t give up.

 Relocation versus Visiting

-Jemila Abdulai is a multiple award-winning Ghanaian writer, economist and the founding editor of Circumspecte; a digital platform focused on sharing new perspectives on, for, by and from Africa(ns).
+Jemila Abdulai is a multiple award-winning Ghanaian writers, economist, and the founding editor of Circumspecte; a digital platform focused on sharing new perspectives on, for, by, and from Africa(ns).
 Follow her African returnee insights and travel exploits on Twitter and Instagram.